tier4/AWML/docs/contribution/contribution_use_case.md

 # Use case for contribution

-You choose PR type as below.
+Choose the PR type from the list below.
 Note that you need to make as small PR as possible.

 ## Add/Fix functions to `autoware_ml`

 If you want to add/fix functions to use for many projects, you should commit to `autoware_ml/*`.
-It is the library used for many projects and need to maintenance, so PR is reviewed on the point of code quality, doc string, type hint.
+It is the library used for many projects and needs maintenance, so PR is reviewed on the point of code quality, doc string, type hint.

 For PR review list with code owner

 - [ ] Write the log of test for training
-- [ ] Update docs
+- [ ] Update documentation
 - [ ] Check/Add/Update unit test

 ## Fix code in `/tools`

 If you want to add/fix tools to use for many projects, you should commit to `tools/*`.
-It is used for many projects and need to maintenance, so PR is reviewed on the point of code quality, doc string, type hint.
+It is used for many projects and needs maintenance, so PR is reviewed on the point of code quality, doc string, type hint.

 For PR review list with code owner

 - [ ] Write the log of test for tools
-- [ ] Update docs
+- [ ] Update documentation

 ## Fix code in `/pipelines`